jessems/jessems.com/src/posts/2023-07-13-ask-your-instance-use-chat-gpt-with-your-servicenow-instance-code/index.md

 ## Step 1: Getting your ServiceNow instance code

 Now let's get the code from our ServiceNow instance.
-For this we'll use the amazing `psnc` library.
+For this we'll use the amazing [PySNC](https://servicenow.github.io/PySNC/) library.
 This library allows you to easily interact with your ServiceNow instance from Python.

 ```python
 import os